sangstar/sangstar.github.io/docs/_posts/2023-06-30-word-embeddings.markdown

 It's a pretty effective way to embed terms in a term-document space, and is a pretty inexpensive thing to try.
 It's the premiere way to measure document similarity, as it is the premiere way to weight elements in term-document spaces.
 Document similarity is simply computed using cosine similarity with the two documents you're comparing which are row vectors in the space.

 ## Word2vec
 We now move onto word2vec, which is the truly appropriate underlying framework used to refer to embeddings.
 These are not at all like vectors formed from co-occurence matrices.
 Where co-occurence vectors are long and sparse, with dimensions ranging from the number of documents or vocabulary size, embeddings are *short* and *dense* with a dimension usually less than 1000 but not nearly as interpretable.
 They outperform the sparse vectors in *every* NLP task.
-We don't exactly know why this is, but it may have to do with the fact that the far shorter dense vectors don't suffer nearly as much from the curse of dimensionality; weights matrices have far less parameters to learn and thus can generalize without as much of an appetite for data.
+We don't exactly know why this is, but it may have to do with the fact that the far shorter dense vectors don't suffer nearly as much from the curse of dimensionality; weights matrices have far less parameters to learn and thus can generalize without as much of a voracious appetite for data.
 They may also be better at capturing synonymy.

+Embeddings are typically discriminated as being *static*, where one word in the vocabulary is given one fixed embeddings, like in traditional word2vec embeddings, or *dynamic/contextual embeddings*, like for the embeddings used by BERT, wherein the vector for each word is different in different contexts.

+## Static embeddings

+## Contextual embeddings
+pg.
+236 of textbook